embarklabs/subspace/packages/site/source/packages/docs/getting-started.md

 Once it's initialized, you can use **Subspace**'s methods to track the contract state, events and balances.
 These functions return RxJS Observables which you can subscribe to, and obtain and transform the observed data via operators.

 <div class="c-notification">
-What is an Observable?
+<h3>What is an Observable?</h3>
-The `Observable` type can be used to model push-based data sources such as DOM events, timer intervals, and sockets.
+The <code>Observable</code> type can be used to model push-based data sources such as DOM events, timer intervals, and sockets.
 In addition, observables are:
 - Compositional: Observables can be composed with higher-order combinators.
 - Lazy: Observables do not start emitting data until an observer has subscribed.
 </div>